 - *This guidance includes everyone, vaccinated and unvaccinated.

-- *If the positive occurs within the immediate household, then the individual will have to be excluded regardless of symptoms and follow the above guidance based on age/classroom.
+- *If the positive occurs within the immediate household, parents must notify Timberline Learning Center immediately, then the individual will have to be excluded regardless of symptoms and follow the above guidance based on age/classroom.

 Helpful Resources During COVID-19: